Yandex Cloud

 Warning

-Before setting up LDAP integration, make sure the users on the LDAP server cannot:
+Before setting up LDAP integration, make sure users on the LDAP server cannot:

 • Change the mail, email, and userPrincipalName attributes.
-Users with privileges like this can potentially access any account on the GitLab server.
+Users with these privileges could potentially access any account on the GitLab server.

 • Have a shared email address.
 LDAP users with a shared email address can use the same account in GitLab.

-• Name: Username displayed in LDAP.
+• Name: Displayed user name in LDAP.
 It may not include spaces or punctuation marks.

 • Label: LDAP server name.
-Specify any name.
+You can set any name.

-• Host: LDAP server IP or domain name.
+• Host: LDAP server IP address or domain name.

 • Username ID: User ID in LDAP.